logv/sybil/docs/DESIGN.md

 Sybil has two main parts:

 * the storage engine
-  * the ingestion phase (writes data from stdin into the DB as records)
+  * the ingestion phase (writes data from stdin into the DB as rows)
   * the digestion phase (collates records into blocks of columns)
 * and the query engine (reads blocks from row and column store)